 The low-light of the season came in Garcia’s second start, Week 2 in Dallas.
 He managed to go 8-for-27 for 71 yards, three interceptions, no touchdowns and a 0.0 rating.
 That qualifies as the worst start from a Browns quarterback ever.

 Garcia also battled injury and was eventually replaced by Kelly Holcomb and later Luke McCown.
 He managed to start games in a variety of other places over the next four years, and actually played closer to his talent level with the 49ers.
 His career ended following the 2011 season at the age of 41.

-Where this thing really gets disturbing is that Garcia called the Browns this season in the midst of their quarterback injuries and offered to come try out.
+Where this thing really gets disturbing is that Garcia called the Browns last season in the midst of their quarterback injuries and offered to come try out.
 Thankfully, at the age of 43, he wasn’t given the opportunity (or so we think).

 Garcia’s Stats: 3-7, 57%, 1,731 yards (6.9 YPA), 10 TD, 9 INT, 76.7 rating